Taitava/obsidian-shellcommands-test-suite/Assets/Templates/Test report.template.md

 - **Test output using Open a file 3** (hotkey F6): Keep the previously opened pane focused!
 This opens [[Welcome.md]] again, this time with three selections:
 	- [ ] Line 4 is selected completely.
 I.e. *Welcome!* is selected.
 	- [ ] Line 7 contains a selection between columns 6 to 10.
 I.e. *test* is selected.
-	- [ ] Line 7 also starts a selection 10 columns before the end of the line, and the selection extens to line 6, column 5.
+	- [ ] Line 7 also starts a selection 10 columns before the end of the line, and the selection extends to line 6, column 5.
 I.e. *improved*, two newlines and *This* are selected.
 	- The above-mentioned  selected texts might be slightly inaccurate in case the content of [[Welcome.md]] changes after writing this test.
 - **Test output using Open a file 4** (hotkey F7): Keep the previously opened pane focused!
 This opens and creates a new file named *A file that did not exist before.md* in the *Sandbox* folder.
 	- [ ] Before executing the command, make sure the file **does not exist**.
 	- [ ] Execute the command and make sure the file creation succeeds.
-	- [ ] Finally delete the file.
+	- [ ] Finally, delete the file.
 You can now close the newly created tab, it's not needed anymore.
 - [ ] **[Test output using Open a file 5](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=awn0zh7t5u)**: This should open [[Welcome.md]] in a new **tab**.
 No selections are made.
 - [ ] **[Test output using Open a file 6](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=tlq9kj69h5)**: This should open [[Welcome.md]] in a new **window**.
 No selections are made.
 - [ ] **[Test $& variable](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=asdmfqbx5d)**: Symbol pair `$&` has caused problems in variable parsing when they appear in the variable's value (and some other `$` combinations too).
 Outputs: